Gear Review: Hyperlite Mountain Gear Camera Pod

 Why It Stands Out

-The Camera Pod is made from Dyneema Composite Fabrics, which means it’s ridiculously light (just 3.7 oz for the regular) and highly water-resistant.
-It’s shaped like a little cocoon for your mirrorless or small DSLR camera, and the rigidity of the foam panels gives just enough structure to keep your gear from getting crushed in your pack.
-The top-loading design with a roll-top closure and side-release buckle makes it easy to access your camera quickly—something I’ve appreciated when a pika darts out onto the talus or golden light hits fast on a ridge.
+The Camera Pod is made from Dyneema, which means it’s ridiculously light (just 3.7 oz for the regular) and highly water-resistant.
+It’s shaped like a little cocoon for your mirrorless or small DSLR camera, and the rigidity of the light foam panels gives just enough structure to keep your gear from getting smashed.
+The top-loading design makes it easy to access your camera quickly.
+Something I’ve appreciated when a pika darts out onto the talus or golden light hits fast on a ridge.

-It’s available in two sizes: Regular (fits most mirrorless cameras) and Large (for bulkier DSLRs or cameras with battery grips).
-I use the Regular size with a mirrorless setup and find it’s the perfect fit.
+It’s available in two sizes: Regular (fits most mirrorless cameras) and Large (for bulkier DSLRs or longer lenses).
+I use the large size with a 24-70mm lens/mirrorless setup and find it’s the perfect fit.
 If you hike with your camera clipped to your pack strap or belt, the Camera Pod attaches beautifully with simple shock cord or carabiners.
+It comes with two small carabiners and a cord.
+I created my own attachment system and it was simple to do.

 Pros and Cons